lesleyrs/Client3/README.md

 TODO: possibly target wasm directly with clang instead of emscripten, but then we don't have a libc at all
 TODO: emscripten wasm on firefox has memleaks related to midi, gets cleaned up by pressing GC in about:memory but why does this happen?
 Chromium based browsers are ok.
 Happens on both SDL2 and SDL3.
 TODO: auto-generated js by emscripten is blocking default browser shortcuts why exactly
+TODO: ability to set secured websocket at runtime instead of compile
 ```

 ### Android